 A discretionary trust is an important vehicle for a number of reasons.
 The key advantages are summarised in the table below.

-- Asset protection – the assets of a discretionary trust are distinct from the assets of the beneficiaries of the trust and may be protected from creditors in circumstances where a beneficiary is sued or made bankrupt.|
+|Asset Protection||The assets of a discretionary trust are separate to the assets of the beneficiaries.
+As a result, the trust assets may be protected from creditors in circumstances where a beneficiary is sued or made bankrupt.|

-- Carry forward losses – a discretionary trust may carry forward losses, in certain circumstances.|
+|Carry Forward Losses||A discretionary trust may carry forward losses, in certain circumstances.|

-- Capital gains tax discount – a discretionary trust is entitled to a 50% discount on any capital gains made on disposal of any assets held by the discretionary trust for greater than 12 months.|
+|Capital Gains Tax Discount||A discretionary trust is entitled to a 50% discount on any capital gains made on disposal of any assets held by the discretionary trust for greater than 12 months.|

-1. Select trustee
+1. Select Trustee

-3. Settle trust
+3. Settle Trust